netzwerg/simon-says-dart/README.md

 Why is it in German?
 --------------------
 Game instructions are in German because I built the game for my daughter.
-She is in 2nd grade, and I will visit her class for some MakeyMakey fun soon.
+She is in 2nd grade, and I visited her class for some MaKey MaKey fun.